ITAndreHoch/Terraform-stage-vmware/README.md

 For this lab we will see how to deploy a VMware vSphere virtual machine with Terraform, therefore we obviously need a working VMware vSphere environment (vCenter and ESXi).
 We will use a Linux client machine (Ubuntu 16.04), but the installation of Terraform on another platform should be straightforward.

 **Installation of terraform**

+To install Terraform, find the appropriate package for your system and download it.
+Terraform is packaged as a zip archive.

 ``sudo yum install wget unzip``